 As already mentioned, it is a good idea to choose a location based on your passion.
 Think about what place could personify who you are as a couple the best.
 Here are the ideas about choosing the photography location.

 Favorite spot.
-If you have a favorite restaurant which is frequently visited and loved by you two, and where the servers know your favorite dishes, it is worth giving a shot.
-Or maybe a coffee shop or a bar where you and your partner spend and share the lovely moments.
-And I already mentioned library (great place to take photos, by the way!).
+If you have a favorite restaurant that is frequently visited and loved by you two, and where the servers know your favorite dishes, it is worth giving a shot.
+Or maybe a coffee shop or a bar where you and your partner spend and share lovely moments.
+And I already mentioned the library (a great place to take photos, by the way!).
 This way you will be also saving the memories associated with these places.

 Hold that pose!
 Or thoughts on what to do with your hands during the photoshoot

-Just remember: the trick in posing is simple – just be yourself, and forget about photographer around.
-Just do your thing: talk, like you usually do, walk, look around, hug or kiss.
-So here you go – your hands shouldn’t feel pressure to act extraordinary in front of camera. 🙂 Just do what you usually do – and I will ease it up even more with some fun simple activities for you two!
+Just remember: the trick in posing is simple – just be yourself, and forget about the photographer around.
+Just do your thing: talk, like you, usually do, walk, look around, hug or kiss.
+So here you go – your hands shouldn’t feel pressure to act extraordinarily in front of the camera. 🙂 Just do what you usually do – and I will ease it up even more with some fun simple activities for you two!